 With demand expected to remain elevated, particularly in the early part of the year, clients can expect strong competition from other buyers.

-If your clients have a home to sell, particularly if it is a family property, they should be in a great position to not only secure a fast sale but also achieve asking price.
-They should Consider listing their property early on in the year to take advantage of the high levels of activity anticipated during the first quarter.
+If your clients have a home to sell, particularly if it is a family property, they should be in a great position to not only secure a fast sale but also achieve the asking price.
+They should consider listing their property early on in the year to take advantage of the high levels of activity anticipated during the first quarter.

 However, gross lending is due to dip by 35bn in 2022 as the market stables which gives firms a chance to catch their breath and an opportunity to set themselves up for sustainable growth.

-What opportunities are there in 2022?
+What opportunities are there in the 2022 property market?

 According to UK Finance, homeowner remortgaging activity is set to pick up over the next two years, reaching £69bn in 2022 and a significantly greater £93bn in 2023 – which highlights many opportunities on advisers’ doorsteps over the next two years alone.